MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 retrieve any HTTPS records for the Alt-Svc alt-authority, and ensure that their connection attempts are consistent with both the Alt-Svc parameters and any received HTTPS SvcParams.
-If present, the HTTPS record's TargetName and port override the alt-authority.
-For example, suppose that "https://example.com" sends an Alt-Svc field value of:
+If present, the HTTPS record's TargetName and port are used for connection establishment (as in {{client-behavior}}).
+For example, suppose that
+"https://example.com" sends an Alt-Svc field value of:

 ~~~ HTTP